ewired/gjs-guide/docs/guides/gio/dbus.md

 const { GLib, Gio } = imports.gi;

-// All the operations in these examples will be on the sesson bus const connection = Gio.DBus.session;
+// All the operations in these examples will be on the session bus const connection = Gio.DBus.session;

 /* 1.
 Packing the method arguments